asalom/swifttalking.com/_posts/2018-12-30-ruby-object-equality.md

 ### What is equal in Ruby

-In Ruby we have 4 different ways to check object equality and each of them is meant for a different purpose: `equal?`, `eql?`, `==` and `===`
+In Ruby we have 4 different ways to check object for equality and each of them is meant for a different purpose: `equal?`, `eql?`, `==` and `===`.
+All these are methods defined in [Object](https://ruby-doc.org/core-2.6/Object.html) and every object we create will automatically inherit from it.

 #### • `equal?`
-This method checks for identity equality between two objects and this means that two objects are `equal?` if they point to the same reference.
-It comes for free with every Ruby object since it is defined in [Object](https://ruby-doc.org/core-2.6/Object.html) and every other Ruby object inherits from it.
-[Well, almost every object but this is out of the scope of this post](https://stackoverflow.com/questions/8894817/whats-the-difference-between-object-and-basicobject-in-ruby).
+This method checks for identity equality between two objects.
+This means that two objects are `equal?` if they point to the same reference.

 ```ruby
 foo = "foo"